 - 1. Correct the installation of your microwave oven. - 2.
 Instruct you how to use your microwave oven. - 3.
 Replace house fuses or correct house wiring. - 4.
-Replace owner-accessible light bulbs. - B. Repairs when your microwave oven is used in other than normal, single-family household use. - C. In-home service.
-Your microwave oven must be taken to an authorized Whirlpool service company. - D. Damage to your microwave oven caused by accident, misuse, fire, flood, acts of God, or use of products not approved by Whirlpool. - E. Any labor costs during limited warranty. - F. Repairs to parts or systems caused by unauthorized modifications made to the appliance.
+Replace owner accessible light bulbs. - B. Repairs when your microwave oven is used in other than normal, single-family household use. - C. Pickup and delivery.
+Your microwave oven is designed to be repaired in the home. - D. Damage to your microwave oven caused by accident, misuse, fire, flood, acts of God or use of products not approved by Whirlpool. - E. Any labor costs during limited warranty. - F. Repairs to parts or systems caused by unauthorized modifications made to the appliance.

-WHIRLPOOL CORPORATION SHALL NOT BE LIABLE FOR INCIDENTAL OR CONSE-QUENTIAL DAMAGES.
-Some states do not allow the exclusion or limitation of incidental or consequential damages, so this exclusion or limitation may not apply to you.
-This warranty gives you specific legal rights, and you may also have other rights which vary from state to state.
+WHIRLPOOL CORPORATION SHALL NOT BE LIABLE FOR INCIDENTAL OR CONSEQUENTIAL DAMAGES.
+Some states do not allow the exclusion or limitation of incidental or consequential damages, so this limitation or exclusion may not apply to you.
+This warranty gives you specific legal rights, and you may also have other rights which vary from state to state

 Outside the United States, a different warranty may apply.
-For details, please contact your authorized Whirlpool dealer.
+For details, please contact your authorized Whirlpool distributor or military exchange.

-If you need service, first see the "If You Need Assistance or Service" section of this book.
-After checking "If You Need Assistance or Service," additional help can be found by calling our Consumer Assistance Center telephone number, 1-800-253-1301, from anywhere in the U.S.A.
+If you need service, first see the "Assistance or Service" section of this book.
+After checking "Assistance or Service," additional help can be found by calling our Consumer Assistance Center telephone number, 1-800-253-1301, from anywhere in the U.S.A.